-There are seven different elements to our New Model of Care, each of which describe how we will work differently to enable people in Pennine Lancashire to live healthier and for longer:
+- 4.2 There are seven different elements to our New Model of Care, each of which describe how we will work differently to enable people in Pennine Lancashire to live healthier and for longer:

-- Me and My Family: Putting each of us in control of our own health and wellbeing, enabling us to live in good health for as much of our life as possible and to manage any illnesses we might have. - My Healthy Home: Enabling a positive home environment, wherever we live, including the physical quality, suitability and stability of our homes.
-Having a healthy home can protect and improve our health and wellbeing, and prevent physical and mental ill-health throughout life. - My Healthy Community: Empowering and supporting people, within our communities, to take more control over their health and lives and strengthen volunteering and support networks to improve the health and wellbeing of others. - Living Happy, Healthy and Well: Encouraging and enabling us all to maintain healthy lifestyles, in environments that promote health and that will help to prevent us from becoming unwell. - Keeping Happy, Healthy and Well: Supporting everyone to stay well and to help people manage their own health and care better.
+- Me and My Family: Putting each

+of us in control of our own health

+and wellbeing, enabling us to live

+in good health for as much of our

+life as possible and to manage any

+illnesses we might have.

+- My Healthy Home: Enabling a positive home environment, wherever we live, including the physical quality, suitability and stability of our homes.
+Having a healthy home can protect and improve our health and wellbeing, and prevent physical and mental ill-health throughout life.

+- My Healthy Community:

+Empowering and supporting people, within our communities, to take more control over their health and lives and strengthen volunteering and support networks to improve the health and wellbeing of others.

+- Living Happy, Healthy and Well: Encouraging and enabling us all to maintain healthy lifestyles, in environments that promote health and that will help to prevent us from becoming unwell.

+- Keeping Happy, Healthy and Well: Supporting everyone to stay well and to help people manage their own health and care better.

 - Joined-Up Care and Support: Bringing services together to improve care pathways and reduce duplication of activity.
 Providing seamless links between services, such as hospital and residential care services, and linking people into support within local communities.
-Ultimately delivering better outcomes for people. - In-Hospital Care and Support: Ensuring that when we need specialist or acute support, in hospital, we receive the best, most effective care possible.

-3.3 Our Health and Wellbeing Improvement Priorities work will look at how our services work at the moment and consider what could be improved through the New Model of Care.
-In particular, we know we need to do more to prevent people getting these illnesses in the first place, but if people do become ill, we need to provide clear and consistent advice to empower people to manage their own care.

-3.4 Hearing from, and working with, people who have experience of these priorities, either themselves or through their family, will be a key part of our work and we will ensure that people have opportunities to contribute to the future direction of our Health and Wellbeing Improvement Priorities.
+Ultimately delivering better outcomes for people. - In-Hospital Care and Support: Ensuring that when we need specialist or acute support, in hospital, we receive the best, most effective care possible. - 4.3 Our Health and Wellbeing Improvement Priorities look at how our services work at the moment and consider what could be improved through the New Model of Care.
+In particular, we know we need to do more to prevent people getting these illnesses in the first place, but if people do become ill, we need to provide clear and consistent advice to empower people to manage their own care. - 4.4 Hearing from, and working with, people who have experience of these illnesses, either themselves or their family and friends, is a key part of our work.
+We are involving people, patients and their family/carers in shaping how we address our priorities together.

-4.0 Me and My Family
+5.0 Me and My Family

-4.1 Me and My Family lies at the heart of our New Model of Care.
+5.1 Me and My Family lies at the heart of our New Model of Care.
 We want to put each of us in control of our own health and wellbeing, enabling us to live in good health for as much of our life as possible and to manage any illnesses we might have.
 You have told us how important it is for all of us to take care of ourselves, make healthier lifestyle choices, use services appropriately and support others around us to live healthier lives.
 We will support people to do this by: